Children's Comprehensive Bible Question Quiz

 c.
 Jonah.

-He succeeded Judas Iscariot as an apostle.
+Matthias succeeded Judas Iscariot as an apostle after he committed suicide.

 -